modin-project/modin/docs/flow/modin/engines/ray/cudf_on_ray/frame/partition.rst

 cuDFOnRayFramePartition
 """""""""""""""""""""""""

-The class is specific implementation of ``BaseFramePartition``, providing an API to perform an operation on a block partition, namely, cudf.DataFrame, using Ray as an execution engine.
+The class is specific implementation of :py:class:`~modin.engines.base.frame.partition.BaseFramePartition`, providing an API to perform an operation on a block partition, namely, ``cudf.DataFrame``, using Ray as an execution engine.

 An operation on a block partition can be performed by two ways: